-- BFVs, test cases and exploratory testing can all be run within the same cycle.
-BFVs need to be in the Known Issues list.
+- BFVs, test cases and exploratory testing can all be run within the same cycle using the same testers.

 - Requesting BFVs as part of a standard test cycle allows for iOS builds to be resigned.

 The BFV will be done using the same build as set for the current test cycle.To initiate a BFV from a current test cycle, edit an existing open test cycle or start a new one.
 Then:

 1. While in Edit mode, Go to Step 2: Testing Scope, and scroll down to Known Issues and BFV under Testing Scope.

 2. Click on Edit Known Issues & BFV